aleksgorbenko/aleksgorbenko/README.md

 Disciplined Software Engineer with a strong focus on organization, process optimization, and team velocity.
 I bring a cross-functional perspective from my background in luxury hospitality and SEO, combined with well-rounded experience in distributed systems and scalable architecture.

 In my last role, I led a fully remote team of 8 engineers across 7 nationalities, managing three finTech products for UK-based banks and financial institutions.
-These systems were deployed in Kubernetes and designed as distributed microservices architectures.
+We managed around 13 microservices running in AWS EKS.

 More about me: